TUGOhost/d810/README.md

  * Modifying incorrectly IDA microcode may lead IDA to crash.
 We try to detect that as much as possible to avoid crash, but since it may still happen **save you IDA database often**
  * We only tested this plugin on Linux, but it should work on Windows too.

+# IDA 9.x Notes

+When using IDA 9.0 or 9.1, especially when IDA is installed in `C:\Program Files\`:
+ * Log files are saved to your system's temporary directory (e.g., `%TEMP%\d810\d810_logs\`) to avoid permission issues
+ * The plugin will display the log directory path when it starts
+ * Configuration changes may not persist if the plugin is installed in a protected directory - this is normal and does not affect functionality

 # Documentation